cybroslabs/ouro-api-shared/gen/markdown/service-fields-apiservice.md

 ## UpdateFieldDescriptor

-The method to update the field descriptor.
+Updates the details of an existing field descriptor.
+Fields that are omitted from the request will be left unchanged.

 ```proto
 UpdateFieldDescriptor(io.clbs.openhes.models.common.FieldDescriptor)